SOFTS-Raw sugar futures slip as oil falls; cocoa also slides

 * Dealers noted strength in white sugar and the increased premium for October versus March sugar futures SB-1=R, indicating tightening nearby supplies.

-* In the wider markets, however, oil prices fell as China's extension of lockdown measures to curb the COVID-19 spread exacerbated concerns over a global economic slowdown.
+* In the wider markets, however, oil prices traded not far off eight-month lows as China's extension of lockdown measures to curb the COVID-19 spread exacerbated concerns over a global economic slowdown.
 O/R

 * Lower oil prices can tempt cane mills in top producer Brazil to raise sugar output at the expense of ethanol, a cane-based biofuel.